 Dougal Brownlie is an award winning visual journalist from a small college town of Bellingham, Washington, an hour's drive north of Seattle.
 From a young age, the passion for photography and capturing everyday moments had always captivated Dougal's interest and he could always be seen capturing photos and a camera swinging from his neck as he ran to capture that next frame.
 In the fall of 2012 Dougal took the opportunity to pursue his love for visual storytelling and move to Ventura, California to attend Brooks Institute and pursue a Bachelor of Science in Visual Journalism.

 A Washington state native Dougal began his professional career working freelancing for smaller papers in and around the Ventura country area including the Ventura Country Star and Ojai Valley News while pursuing his bachelor's degree in Visual Journalism from Brooks Institute graduating in April 2015.
 He accepted a job at the St. Joseph News-Press as a full time staff photojournalist in October 2015 and spent his time in the heartland of America on assignment in the greater portion of Northwest Missouri while exploring the surrounding states including Kansas, Nebraska, Iowa, and Arkansas.
-In April 2017, he will be starting his second job at the the Colorado Springs Gazette as a full time staff photojournalist and exploring what 'The Springs' and surrounding areas of the state of Colorado have to offer.
+In April 2017, he started his second job at the the Colorado Springs Gazette as a full time staff photojournalist and videographer.
+He now spends his time exploring what 'The Springs' and surrounding areas of the state of Colorado have to offer.

 Dougal was a grateful attendee of the Eddie Adams Workshop in Jeffersonville, New York in October of 2015 as part of the class of XXVIII working under the guidance of the sports industry's best of Al Bello (head sports photographer of Getty North America) and Brad Smith (former DOP of Sports Illustrated) as well as Robert Caplin founder of Photo Brigade in New York City.
 Dougal was the recipient of a gold medal by the College Photographer of the Year’s judging in sports feature in November of 2015.
 In 2016 he was honored with a full ride scholarship through the Missouri Press Association to attend the 68th edition of Missouri Photo Workshop held in the small town of 3,500 people; Cuba, Missouri.
 In the fall of 2016, Dougal returned to the Eddie Adams Workshop, this time as an appreciative alumnus serving as a member on the Black Team that helps to run the workshop for the incoming class of XXIX.